-The first step in the billing process will be for state agencies to distribute their portion of the statewide cost to the appropriate source of funds.
+The first step in the billing process is for state agencies to distribute their portion of the statewide costs to the appropriate source of funds.

 Note: Questions concerning the statewide cost allocated to your agency should be directed to Theresa Boland at the Governor’s Office, (512) 936-0166 or firstname.lastname@example.org.
-This information was taken from the FY2013 Statewide Cost Allocation Plan, Summary of Fixed Costs .
+This information was taken from the FY2015 Statewide Cost Allocation Plan, Summary of Fixed Costs PDF.

-Return the completed worksheet by Oct.
-15, 2013, to your appropriation control officer at the Comptroller’s office at the address provided at the bottom of the worksheet.
+Return the completed worksheet by Nov.
+20, 2015, using the email address provided at the bottom of the worksheet.

-If your agency’s completed worksheet is not received by Oct.
-15, 2013, the Comptroller’s office will use the method of finance for AY14 as the basis for distributing the statewide cost.
+If your agency’s completed worksheet is not received by Nov.
+20, 2015, the Comptroller’s office will use the method of finance for AY16 as the basis for distributing the statewide cost.

 Basis for Distributing Statewide Costs on the Statewide Cost Allocation Worksheet